By Caroline Brooks

-As a student at Michigan State University, he not only excelled academically, but also played on a top-five Spartan basketball program.
-By the time he graduated, Ishbia played in three straight Final Fours, won a national championship in 2000, made the All-Big Ten academic team three times and was so respected by coach Tom Izzo that he was made a student assistant coach the year after he graduated.
+As a student at Michigan State University, he not only excelled academically but also played on a top-five Spartan basketball team.
+By the time he graduated, Ishbia had played in three straight Final Fours, won a national championship in 2000, made the All-Big Ten academic team three times, and was so respected by coach Tom Izzo that he was made a student assistant coach the year after he graduated.
 But that was just the beginning of his wins.

 Just as important as his commitment to his company is that to his alma mater.
 In 2017, the Broad College awarded Ishbia with the Young Alumni Award for his ongoing commitment, support, and engagement with the college and its academic advancement.

-You can learn more about the United Shore workplace in its full Inc. Magazine profile, but more even more interesting are what Ishbia says are three key strategies to creating a top workplace:
+You can learn more about the United Shore workplace in its full Inc. Magazine profile, but even more interesting is what Ishbia says are three key strategies to creating a top workplace:

 - High-level engagement.
 “Having strong team member engagement is a big part of hitting business goals and creating a strong culture in the workplace.
 If your people have their opinions heard and have a real say in the direction of the company, they’ll feel more attached to their work and the differences they can make.”

 - Opportunity.
 “The objective is to make your workplace a destination spot, not a stepping stone.
 Don’t put stock into people’s past accolades.
 Hire people based on their work ethic and attitude, give them the training they need to excel, and provide opportunity for upward mobility in your company.
 We want our team members to feel that United Shore’s combination of culture, purpose, and career growth opportunities makes it a place they want to work at until they retire.”